knguyen64/earthquake-visualization/README.md

-## Earthquakes within the USA
+## How has Earthquake Activity Changed Overtime in the United States?
-An interactive visualization that illustrates detected earthquakes from 1975 to 2015 with magnintudes no less than three.
+An interactive visualization illustrating earthquakes with magnitude no less than three recorded from 1970 to 2014.
+Data from the U.S. Geological Survey was used to create this visualization.